History of Pittsburgh in Timeline

 Pittsburgh

-Pittsburgh is a city located in southwestern Pennsylvania at the confluence of the Allegheny and Monongahela Rivers, forming the Ohio River.
+Pittsburgh is a city located in southwestern Pennsylvania at the confluence of the Allegheny and Monongahela rivers, which form the Ohio River.
 It is the second-most populous city in Pennsylvania and the 68th-most populous in the U.S., with a population of over 300,000.
-Pittsburgh anchors a metropolitan area of nearly 2.5 million residents, making it the largest metro area in both the Ohio Valley and Appalachia.
+Pittsburgh anchors a metropolitan area of nearly 2.5 million residents, making it the largest metro area in the Ohio Valley and Appalachia.

 1901: Formation of U.S. Steel

-In 1901, J. P. Morgan and attorney Elbert H. Gary merged Carnegie Steel Company and several other companies into U.S. Steel.
+In 1901, J. P. Morgan and attorney Elbert H. Gary merged Carnegie Steel Company and several other companies to form U.S. Steel.

 1907: Annexation of Allegheny City

-By 1910, Pittsburgh was the nation's eighth-largest city, responsible for between one-third and one-half of national steel output.
+By 1910, Pittsburgh had become the nation's eighth-largest city and was responsible for producing between one-third and one-half of the national steel output.

 1911: Magee Womens Hospital Established